Morrison was the representative for Connecticut’s 3rd congressional district and was a Democrat. He served from 1983 to 1990.

 - H.R.
 4300 (101st): Family Unity and Employment Opportunity Immigration Act of 1990

-From Jan 1983 to Oct 1990, Morrison missed 442 of 3,609 roll call votes, which is 12.2%.
-This is worse than the median of 4.6% among the lifetime records of representatives serving in Oct 1990.
+From Jan 1983 to Oct 1990, Morrison missed 470 of 3,639 roll call votes, which is 12.9%.
+This is much worse than the median of 4.8% among the lifetime records of representatives serving in Oct 1990.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: